huhao1987/RMMV-android-deployment/README.md

 #### The project is a library which helps RMMV game creators to build  _Android_  version of their games very easy.
 **The project is built by kotlin, so the codes of it are less and easier to read than Java**

+## Update Log ##
+**1.0.3 Add Android internal storage save support(with my RMMV plugin)**

 ## How to use the library
 #### Basic steps
-1. You need the latest Android studio, currently, the latest version is 3.6.2.
+1. You need the latest Android studio, currently, the latest version is 3.6.3.
 2. Create a new Android project with "empty activity" or open your exist Android project.
 3. After "Gradle Build Running" finish, choose the "build.gradle(Project:xxxx)", add "maven { url 'https://jitpack.io' }" in allproects
 ```kotlin